sarkar-rohan/ObjectsWithStateChange/README.md

 ```bash
 conda env create -f environment_owsc.yml
 ```
-### Downloading Datasets
+### Downloading datasets
-Download the datasets (OWSC, ObjectPI, ModelNet-40, and FG3D) from [Google Drive](https://drive.google.com/file/d/1r_WKcmkemumC79VglA8LVgUTZ9J69d9L/view?usp=drive_link) please unzip the data.zip file using and place the datasets in a folder named data
+Download the datasets (OWSC, ObjectPI, ModelNet-40, and FG3D) from [Google Drive](https://drive.google.com/file/d/1r_WKcmkemumC79VglA8LVgUTZ9J69d9L/view?usp=drive_link)

+Please unzip the data.zip file using and place the datasets in a folder named data
 ```bash
 unzip data.zip
 ```
 We have organized these datasets such that the multi-view images of each object identity are stored in a separate subfolder with an integer ID indicating the object-identity.
 The train and test splits for the above-mentioned datasets can be downloaded from the link provided above.
 The mapping of object-identities to categories is also provided as `train_o2c.npy` and `test_o2c.npy` files.